somaSystems/lifeTimes/development.md

 There are some loose conventions I am trying to use to help organise the code and make it easier to understand and debug.

-Functions and objects created by lifeTimes are prefixed by “lts\_” to distinguish them from objects created by R or other packages.
-Function arguments and variables in function created by lifeTimes, are prefixed by “.” in the function arguments definition, and throughout the body of the function.
+Functions and objects created by lifeTimes are (mostly) prefixed by “lts\_” to distinguish them from objects created by R or other packages.
+Function arguments and variables in functions created by lifeTimes, are prefixed by “.” in the function arguments definition, and throughout the body of the function.
 The idea is that the “.” prefix helps distinguish “algebraic variables” from “concrete”“objects in the body of the function.
 Examples are”.lts\_variables“.
 The”." has not special meaning it is an arbitrary symbol.

 ## User exposed functions